ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Symmetric keys can still be used by client instances, but only a reference to the key and not its value can be sent.
-This allows the AS to use pre-registered symmetric keys as well as key derivation schemes to take advantage of symmetric cryptography but without requiring key distribution at runtime, which is problematic.
+This allows the AS to use pre-registered symmetric keys as well as key derivation schemes to take advantage of symmetric cryptography but without requiring key distribution at runtime, which would expose the keys in transit.

+Both the AS and client software can use systems such as hardware security modules to strengthen their key security storage and generation for both asymmetric and symmetric keys.

 ## Generation of Access Tokens